Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Introduction

 \section{Introduction}

 As ageing populations increase, the number of elderly individuals experiencing sight loss continues to grow, impacting their ability to confidently navigate urban environments \citep{Schulz2015, Wood2022}.
 In historic cities such as Edinburgh, public transport systems are crucial for mobility, but infrastructure obstructions and a lack of accessible real-time travel information discourage independent navigation for visually impaired people, increasing reliance on others and reducing quality of life \citep{Campisi2021}.
 With 10\% of Edinburgh's population being older adults, inclusive mobility solutions are highly relevant for the city's fastest-growing demographic \citep{EHSCP2022}.
-In this context, artificial Intelligence (AI) is increasingly being explored for navigational utility, supporting independence and accessibility for age-related vision impairments \citep{MA2023101808, wong2025olderadults}.
+In this context, artificial intelligence (AI) is increasingly being explored for navigational utility, supporting independence and accessibility for age-related vision impairments \citep{MA2023101808, wong2025olderadults}.

-The purpose of this work is to understand the navigational challenges encountered by the visually impaired elderly relying on public transport networks, and to assess the potential of technological advances to address these barriers.
-We make use of data from Transport for Edinburgh, the organisation overseeing public buses and trams in Edinburgh, Scotland, and use a mixed-methods approach combining quantitative analysis of transport data and qualitative insights from semi-structured phone interviews.
+This study examines navigational challenges encountered by the visually impaired elderly using Edinburgh's public transport networks and assesses the potential of technological advances to address these barriers.
+We employ a mixed-methods approach combining quantitative analysis of transport data and qualitative insights from semi-structured interviews.
 Our aim is to understand whether, and how, these kinds solutions can address accessibility challenges and enhance navigation.
 We explore the question how existing infrastructure impacts independence, identify key day-to-day barriers, and explore attitudes and expectations regarding AI-assisted navigation.